eclipse-openj9/openj9-omr/doc/compiler/debug/DebugCounters.md

 # Debug Counters

-A **debug counter** is a facility in the JIT Compiler for adding instrumentation to jitted code to count arbitrary things.
+A **debug counter** is a facility in the Compiler for adding instrumentation to compiled code to count arbitrary things.

 ## Using Debug Counters

 Debug counters can be inserted either at the tree level or the instruction level.
-Note that counters are not actually inserted unless the counter name and type matches the provided JIT options (see Specifying Output below).
+Note that counters are not actually inserted unless the counter name and type matches the provided Compiler options (see Specifying Output below).

 ### In Trees